LukePappa/myOS/b.md

-The aim of Ourism is to teach mankind the single meditative instruction: "Be."
+Ourism aims to teach mankind the single meditative instruction: "Be."